clendinning1/logo-generator/000. to delete/TO-DO.md

 # TO-DO

+## REMAINING GENERATOR STUFF
+1. add all valid color names
+2. try to get shape checkbox validation
+3. move things to shapes.js while leaving index.js as the one to run everything

 ## TESTS
 write tests for shapes.js. (if you make additional js files, you don't have to build tests for those!)
 1. (MANDATORY) *each* class - Triangle, Square, and Circle.